jasonalshamary/hungryadmin/content/Posts/bookreviewmay.rst

 :tags: books

 I only finished two books in May due to being busy in my personal life, but am satisfied with what I read.
-Hopefully June will be more productive.
+Hopefully June will be more productive as I have a few shorter books in my queue, but there's also a few longer ones.
+I also need to make sure I keep up on placing holds from the library in the event a book is in high demand.

 Man's Search For Meaning